rx-angular/rx-angular/libs/state/README.md

 - subscription-less interaction
 - hook into imperative functions (e.g. component lifecycle or HostBindings)

-a one-line in your component
+with very little effort in any component.

 ## Key features